TITANIC-YELLOW/FEM/README.md

 and returns a *float* type result, which is the integration value of the function in the standard integral domain.

-### the standard integral domain of pyramid shaped element
+### The standard integral domain of pyramid-shaped element
 ```python
 (-1,-1, 0)
 ( 1,-1, 0)